File Storage vs. Block Storage: A Quick Guide

 Choose block storage if:

-• Performance is crucial: If your applications require fast and low-latency access to data, such as databases, virtualization, or high-performance computing, block storage is a better choice.
+• Your focus is on latency optimization: If your applications require fast and low-latency access to data, such as databases, virtualization, or high-performance computing, block storage is potentially a better choice.

 Pure Storage for Unified File and Block Storage